awslabs/soci-snapshotter/docs/registry.md

 The SOCI snapshotter can retrieve SOCI indices and ztocs either through the [OCI referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#listing-referrers) or a [Fallback mechanism](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#unavailable-referrers-api).
 The referrers API is part of the not-yet-released [OCI Distribution Spec v1.1](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md) so registry support is limited.
 The Fallback is supported by all registries, but has notable edge cases.

-The SOCI CLI and soci-snapshotter automatically uses the referrers API if the registry supports it or the fallback mechanism otherwise.
+The SOCI CLI and the SOCI snapshotter automatically uses the referrers API if the registry supports it or the fallback mechanism otherwise.

 ### Referrers API

 The [referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#listing-referrers) is a registry endpoint where an agent can query for all artifacts that reference a given image digest, optionally filtering by artifact type.
 The registry indexes artifacts for the referrers API when the artifact is pushed.
-When a container is launched, the soci-snapshotter can query this API to find SOCI indices that reference the digest of the image.
+When a container is launched, the SOCI snapshotter can query this API to find SOCI indices that reference the digest of the image.

 ### Fallback

 If the referrers API is not available, the OCI distribution spec defines a [fallback mechanism that works with existing registries](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#unavailable-referrers-api).
 In this mechanism, the contents that would normally be returned by the referrers API are instead put into an [OCI Image Index](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/image-index.md) which is tagged in the registry with the digest of the manifest to which it refers.

 For example, imagine you had an image `myregistry.com/image:latest` with digest `sha:123`.
 If you created and pushed a SOCI index for that image, there would also be a new image index `myregistry.com/image:sha-123` which contains the SOCI index' descriptor.
-At runtime, the soci-snapshotter will pull the `myregistry.com/image:sha-123` index and apply client side filtering to discover the SOCI index.
+At runtime, the SOCI snapshotter will pull the `myregistry.com/image:sha-123` index and apply client side filtering to discover the SOCI index.

 For clarity in the rest of this section, we will refer to `myregistry.com/image:sha-123` as the "fallback" (as opposed to image index) to distinguish it from the SOCI index.